Peter-Vanderhyde/Minecraft-Manager/README.md

 - Query the current players on the server.
 - Query the current status of the server including the version and the world name.
 - Chat with others connected to the manager.

+Clients have the ability to
 - Download mods directly from the host.
 The host can select mods for each Fabric world that can be downloaded from them.
+- Download worlds directly from the host, if the host has chosen to allow it.

 The host has the ability to
 - Choose what worlds they would like the clients to be able to choose from (including worlds running Fabric.)